sseering/book/en/installation.md

 If we don't already have Rust on our system, the best way to install it via [rustup](https://rustup.rs/).
 Rustup is a way of managing Rust installations, including managing using different Rust versions.

-Nu currently requires the **latest stable (1.39 or later)** version of Rust.
+Nu currently requires the **latest stable (1.43 or later)** version of Rust.
 The best way to let `rustup` find the correct version for you.
 When you first open `rustup` it will ask what version of Rust you wish to install:

 ```
 Current installation options:

 default host triple: x86_64-unknown-linux-gnu
 default toolchain: stable
+profile: default
 modify PATH variable: yes

 1) Proceed with installation (default)
 2) Customize installation